An 18th-century wheat mill gets a second life as a country inn and cooking school

 La Chambre de Fleur Blanche

-It is the most perfectly lovely room I have ever stayed in.
+It might be the most perfect room I have ever stayed in.
 The sheets are antique linen and it has a pretty sitting area with French armchairs.
 The bathroom is stunning, with a beautiful tiled floor and an antique wood and marble vanity.
 Round windows look out on the gardens below.
 We were told that Barbra Streisand stayed in this room not long before us.
 (I can’t sing, so was pleased to know I finally shared something in common with her.)
-A part of the mill’s original gear mechanism remains, looking perfectly in place in the wood-beamed ceiling.
+A part of the mill’s gear mechanism looks perfectly in place in the wood-beamed ceiling.

 My husband Sean and I had come directly to the Loire Valley after landing in Paris, so it was a long travel day.
 Despite a six-hour time change, we slept soundly through the first night, happily tucked between French sheets and lulled by the sounds of the river flowing beneath the inn.

-We had also come to Le Moulin to do a cooking class, so after breakfast, Bernard and Pascal had “une petite adventure” planned.
+We had also come to Le Moulin to cook, so after breakfast, Bernard and Pascal had “une petite adventure” planned.
 Poulet au vin du Jura (chicken in mushroom and wine sauce) was on the menu that evening, and we needed to find some mushrooms.
-I asked if there was a market in the cute little town we had driven through on our way in, but they had another place in mind.
-We drove a few kilometers through lush forest of pine, ash and oak, once the hunting grounds of French royals and nobles.
+I asked if there was a market in the quaint town we had passed through on our way here, but they had another place in mind.
+We piled in a small car and drove a few kilometers through lush forest of pine, ash and oak, once the hunting grounds of French royals and nobles.

 In Search of Le Cepe, France's Delicious Wild Mushroom